reddec/trusted-cgi/docs/usage/git_repo.md

 Requirements:

-* read-only access for the key (could be found in ui in Settings)
+* read-only access for the key (could be found in UI in the Settings)
 * manifest.json in repo

 How to:

 1. Add public key as allowed.
 For github: repo -> settings -> deploy keys
-2. Put remote origin to field in repo and push {create from git} in UI in Dashboard
+2. Put the remote origin URL into the field `Git repository` and push {create from git} in UI in Dashboard